wimrijnders/V3DLib/README.md

 ## Getting Started

+Before trying to understand anything about the code, take a moment to view the [Basics Page](Doc/Basics.md).
+This will supply you with a working model of the VideoCore and will facilitate your understanding.
+Please do this, I'm trying hard not to beg.

+### Compiling and Building

 This assumes that you are building on a Raspberry Pi.

 - Please look at the [Known Issues](Doc/BuildInstructions.md#known-issues), so you have an idea what to expect.